-Employment grades
+Employment Categories

 Grades determine the rate of basic pay associated with a specific level of work or range of difficulty, responsibility, and qualification requirements.